TobiOlajumoke/DevOps-Projects/Project_8/README.md

 Deploy and configure an Apache Load Balancer for Tooling Website solution on a separate Ubuntu EC2 instance.
 Make sure that users can be served by Web servers through the Load Balancer.

 # Prerequisites
-Make sure that you have the following servers installed and configured within Project-7:
+- Make sure that you have the following servers installed and configured within Project-7:
-Two RHEL8 Web Servers
+- Two RHEL8 Web Servers
-One MySQL DB Server (based on Ubuntu 20.04)
+- One MySQL DB Server (based on Ubuntu 20.04)
-One RHEL8 NFS server
+- One RHEL8 NFS server

+# CONFIGURE APACHE AS A LOAD BALANCER
+- Configure Apache As A Load Balancer
+   - Create an Ubuntu Server 20.04 EC2 instance and name it Project-8-apache-lb, so your EC2 list will look like this: